Skip to main content

 The best time to visit Athens is April–June or September–October — the weather is warm and sunny without the brutal summer heat, the Acropolis crowds are manageable, and the city's cafés and outdoor restaurants are at their most enjoyable.
 Athens has a classic Mediterranean climate: hot, dry summers and mild, wet winters.
 July and August are the hottest months, with temperatures regularly exceeding 35–38°C — sightseeing the Acropolis in full summer sun is genuinely gruelling.
 Spring and autumn offer near-perfect conditions for exploring the ancient sites.

-Summer (June–August)
+Summer (June–August) Athens Weather

-Athens in high summer is hot, crowded, and expensive — but also magnificent in its own way.
-June is the transition month: warm (28–30°C) but not yet unbearable, and the Athens Epidaurus Festival begins, bringing world-class theatre, opera, and dance performances to the ancient Odeon of Herodes Atticus at the foot of the Acropolis — one of the world's great outdoor performance venues, with the lit Parthenon as backdrop.
-July and August see temperatures peak at 35–40°C; visit the Acropolis at 8am opening or after 6pm, carry water everywhere, and retreat to air-conditioned museums during the midday heat.
-Many Athenians leave the city in August for the islands, giving the city a quieter, more local feel but with reduced restaurant and shop hours.
-A dip in the sea at Vouliagmeni or the beach suburb of Glyfada (30 minutes by tram) is the perfect summer afternoon activity.
+Athens in high summer is hot, crowded, and expensive — the high season and peak season in full swing — but also magnificent in its own way.
+June is the transition month: warm (28–30°C) but not yet unbearable, and the Athens Epidaurus Festival begins, bringing world-class theatre, opera, and dance performances to the ancient Odeon of Herodes Atticus at the foot of the Acropolis — one of the world's great outdoor performance venues, with the lit Parthenon as backdrop; the summer months are also best for certain outdoor activities, even as the city gets busier.
+July and August see temperatures peak at 35–40°C, with high temperatures and intense heat during peak summer making it smartest to visit the Acropolis at 8am opening or after 6pm, carry water everywhere, and retreat to air-conditioned museums during the midday heat.
+Summer is also less suited to budget travel, since accommodation costs are highest then.

-Autumn (September–November)
+Autumn (September–November) and Fewer Crowds

-Winter (December–February)
+Winter (December–February) Average Temperatures

 Local Events and Festivals

-Athens has a rich annual events calendar.
-Greek Easter (April–May, dates vary) is the year's most important celebration — the midnight Resurrection service is one of the world's most atmospheric religious events.
-The Athens Epidaurus Festival (June–September) presents theatre, opera, and dance in ancient venues including the Odeon of Herodes Atticus — tickets sell out fast for headline events.
+The Athens Epidaurus Festival (June–September) presents theatre, opera, and dance in ancient venues including the Odeon of Herodes Atticus — tickets sell out fast for headline events, and many travelers pair these nights with visits to landmarks such as the Acropolis and Temple of Olympian Zeus.
 The Athens International Film Festival (September–October) screens hundreds of films from around the world.
 The Athens Marathon (November) follows the original 490 BC route from the battlefield of Marathon to the Panathenaic Stadium — one of the world's most historically significant races.
 The Athens & Epidaurus Festival also runs performances at the ancient theatre of Epidaurus (2.5 hours from Athens), with the extraordinary 14,000-seat venue presenting Greek tragedy under the stars.

 AthensGreeceEuropetravel tips